Lionesses raise a glass to their Euros victory ahead of London parade

 Other team members, wearing their medals, smiled as they high-fived supporters waiting outside the building and signed autographs.

-In a post on X, an FA spokesperson advised fans not to travel to the airport where the Lionesses will touch down because of “limited space”.
+Fans, many of whom were wearing England kits, cheered as they waited outside Southend Airport in Essex for the team to arrive.

+Supporters waved flags and banners, including one bearing the words “Welcome home Lionesses”.

-Instead, the FA urged supporters to join the homecoming celebrations in central London on Tuesday, including an open-top bus procession along The Mall and a ceremony in front of Buckingham Palace.
+On Tuesday, the Lionesses will take part in a homecoming event including an open-top bus procession along The Mall and a ceremony in front of Buckingham Palace.

 However, the Lionesses have already begun their celebrations and can be seen cheering, raising a glass and dancing with Reggie, the dog, in a video posted on the team’s official social media accounts.